Former Zimbabwe leader Robert Mugabe dies aged 95

 Mugabe "was an icon of liberation, a pan-Africanist who dedicated his life to the emancipation and empowerment of his people" he said.

+He died in Singapore, Reuters reported citing a source with direct knowledge of the matter.

-The 95-year-old had received medical care in a Singapore hospital for an undisclosed ailment earlier this year.
+The 95-year-old had been receiving medical care in a Singapore hospital for an undisclosed ailment.

-Mnangagwa confirmed last month that Mugabe had been hospitalised in Singapore since May.
+Mnangagwa had confirmed last month that Mugabe was still in hospital in Singapore and had been receiving medical care there for four months.

 At the time, Mnangagwa said the former leader was responding well to treatment.